ortus-docs/contentbox-docs/getting_started/index.md

 ![](images/installer_done.png)

 You are done!
-Go ahead and visit your site by clicking Visit Site and log into your Contentbox Administration by clicking Visit Administrator.
+Go ahead and visit your site by clicking **Visit Site** and log into your Contentbox Administration by clicking **Visit Administrator**.

+> **Important** : Please make sure you delete the `contentbox-installer` and `contentbox-dsncreator` modules after installation.
+The administrator will warn you about it and you can even delete those modules from the admin dashboard.

 Welcome to ContentBox!
 ContentBox is a professional open source software.
 For support or custom development, please feel free to contact us.